chazapp/hello-api/README.md

 your container orchestration engine of choice, then expose port 8000 to access the API.

-A Kubernetes `kustomize` package is available in this repository's `k8s/` directory.
+A Kubernetes `kustomize` deployment package is available in this repository's `k8s/` directory.